masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **branch1()**

 **branch3()**
+s
 meanwhile, all the **branches** asynchronous functions that are doing auto transacton tasks are running in the background using **setTimeout** periods and thus updating the notification messages of that periods.

-So, it can easily be detect from the above lines of code that, despite of it's single-threaded architecture, Javascript also come to light with it's multi-threaded architectural flavour using aynchronous mechanism.
+So, it can easily be detect from the above lines of code that, despite of it's single-threaded architecture, Javascript also come to light in with it's multi-threaded architectural flavour using aynchronous mechanism.